 “Can you take a photo of the garment on?”
 Of things people say on Facebook Marketplace, this is the most annoying.
 Um, I guess so even though it’s a size too small and I haven’t shaved my legs and I just ate a big lunch.
 Fast forward one hour and I am at home wearing a cocktail dress that I am unable to get off.
 And the photo is very unflattering.

 “I’ll come and get it after work” Sweetie I have no idea where you work or when you finish so your comment is almost meaningless.
+Also in this category are claims you will come “later today” or “soon”.
+For the love of god give me an approximate time.

 “I notice the item we talked about yesterday is now marked as Sold – is that to me?”
 Um no fine sir because if memory serves me correctly you didn’t want to pay for it or pick it up.